fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 This is at the heart of F# programming - Lambda the Ultimate.
 It is powerful because plumbing information around accurately is at the heart of programming.
 Further, requirements can change: what is initially independent may later need to become dependent on something new.
 In F#, when this happens, you plumb a parameter through, perhaps organising them via tuples, or records, or objects, and the adjustments are relatively straight-forward.
 That's the whole point.

 It is obvious-yet-crucial that **implementations of static abstract methods are not parameterizable: they are static**.
 If an implementation of a static abstract method later needs something new - something unavailable from the inputs or global state - you are stuck.
 Normal static methods can become instance methods in this situation, or take additional parameters.
 But implementations of static abstract methods can't do this, since they **must be forever static** and **must always take specific arguments**.
 You are stuck, totally stuck.
-You literally have no way of plumbing information from A to B, short of adding additional IWSAM generic parameters.
+You literally have no way of plumbing information from A to B, short of adding additional IWSAM generic parameters (and even then these can only ultimately be instantiated statically).

 Another way of looking at this is that IWSAM implementations live at a different "level" than the rest of application - the level of static composition with generics.
 This means using IWSAMs have some of the same characteristics as original Standard ML functors or C++ templates, both of which partition software into two layers - the core language and the composition framework.